A Guide to Exact, Counted, and Stipulated Values

 Every measurement comes with uncertainty, which we communicate using significant figures.
 But not all numbers in chemistry calculations are measurements.
 When you convert 15.5 inches to centimeters using the conversion factor 1 inch = 2.54 cm, should the final answer be limited by the three significant figures in both 2.54 and 15.5?

 The answer depends on the source of each number.
 The measured length (15.5 inches) has finite precision.
 The conversion factor (1 inch = 2.54 cm) is a defined relationship and is exact.
-Understanding which numbers have uncertainty and which do not is fundamental to correctly applying significant figure rules.
+Knowing which numbers carry uncertainty and which do not is necessary for correctly applying significant figure rules.

 The Categories of Numbers